-There continues to been redeployment of roughly 50 of 121 FTE in Family Health to support Emergency Operations.
+There continues to been redeployment of 69 of 144 staff in Family Health to support Emergency Operations.
+A further 10 staff are being redeployed to emergency operations for early October.

 Families in Niagara are burdened now more than ever to try to provide safe and healthy care, environments and opportunities for children.
 The Family Health division continues to provide essential services for families with a small number of staff.
 Limited services are provided by phone, live chat and virtual access to nurses through Niagara Parents where families can seek support with breastfeeding, parenting, pregnancy, postpartum mental health and child health issues.